KarinOldbring/vegan-a-eat/README.md

 **Planning Stage**

 When initializing this project I started off by deciding what features should be included to have a good idea of what kind of site I was making.
 The next step was to create wireframes to start thinking about the design of the site.
 After that I started working on the database models.
+I decided to start with the backend first, to get those part up and running and then focusing on the design.
 I spent quite a lot of time planning and scetching out the project, before writing any code, something that I belive to have benefitted from.

 **Project Goals**